albsod/pinetime-hypnos/README.md

 ## License

-All code and documentation is licensed under the Apache 2.0 (see LICENSE), unless stated otherwise.
+All code and documentation are licensed under the Apache 2.0 (see LICENSE), unless stated otherwise.